fsantanna/dceu/doc/manual-out.md

 <a name="variables-declarations-and-assignments"/>

 ## 5.2.
-Variables, Declarations, and Assignments
+Variables, Declarations and Assignments

 Regardless of being dynamically typed, all variables in Ceu must be declared before use: